-Alcohol and drug abuse are a very common condition and there are several people in the world who are suffering from the same.
-Every effort made to skip the drug or alcohol goes in vain when the person is so addicted to alcohol and drug abuse.
+Alcohol and drug abuse are very common conditions, and there are several people in the world who are suffering from the same.
+Every effort made to skip the drug or alcohol goes in vain when the person is addicted to alcohol and drug abuse.

 The beginning of addiction:

-Often people choose alcohol and drugs for recreational purpose, without knowing that it is an easy addiction causing substance.
-Repeated and regular use of drugs and alcohol soon lead to abuse and dependency.
+Often, people choose alcohol and drugs for recreational purposes, without knowing that they are addictive substances.
+Repeated and regular use of drugs and alcohol soon leads to abuse and dependency.

 Drug addiction treatment: